 We also visited the Mary Field School built by the natives in 1934.
 It currently serves as a coffee house and home to the amazing artists of Daufuskie Blues.

 Back in 1970, the famous author Pat Conroy served as teacher here to 6th grade student Sallie Ann.
-In his book (later a movie) Water is Wide, you might recall the character of Ethel, which as based on Sallie Ann and indicative of the close friendship the two shared up until his death.
+In his book (later a movie) The Water is Wide, you might recall the character of Ethel, which as based on Sallie Ann and indicative of the close friendship the two shared up until his death.

 These are just a few of the highlights from our 3-hour tour.
 If you’re not visiting Daufuskie Island for long, 3 hours might seem like too much, but I assure you that this tour will help you appreciate the history and culture in a truly special way.

-Mary Field School
+Mary Fields School

 As I said above, the school was built in 1934 for the black children of the Island.
 In 1962 segregation ended, and shortly after that is when Pat Conroy began teaching.
 Little did anyone know at the time the notoriety he would later bring the little white building.

-When we visited, the building was closed to visitors for COVID, but we were still able to purchase coffee and muffins from a School Grounds Coffee via a walk-up window.
+School Grounds Coffee.
+We were still able to purchase coffee and muffins from a School Grounds Coffee via a walk-up window.
 The coffee is fantastic!
 If they are open when you visit, sit inside to enjoy your cuppa; the space is located in what used to be the cafeteria/lunchroom of the school.

 Another note if you’re with kids.
 The playground is still there.
 It’s the old-school kind, and my boys LOVED it.
 We might have also played a few rounds of basketball on their outdoor court while waiting on our coffee.